-National Park Service / National Register of Historic Places Registration Form NPS Form 10-900 OMB No. 1024-0018 Simpson's Florist Name of Property Morgan, AL County and State remain unchanged.
-The interior changes have been minimal with the acarea, new flooring, and the contemporary cash counter.
-The interior layer of the storefront, interior divisions in the workroom, and indeed even the blade flower stem cutters remain.
-The front window glazing is currently provided in the storegraph.
-The front window glazing is currently provided in the storegraph. out, original wood ceiling in the public portion e original workroom tables complete with large 8.
-Statement of Significance Applicable National Register Criteria: (Mark "x" in one or more boxes for the crit eria qualifying the property for National Register listing) X A. Property is associated with events that have made a significant contribution on to the broad patterns of our history.
-B. Property is associated with the lives of persons significant in our past.
-X C. Property embodies the distinctive characteristics of a type, period, or methor or possesses high artistic values, or represents a significant and disting distinction.
-D. Property has yielded, or is likely to yield, information important in prehistor ry or history.
-Criteria Considerations: (mark "x" in all the boxes that apply) A. Owned by a religious institution or used for religious purposes B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance within the past 50 years Areas of Significance: (enter categories from instructions) COMMERCE ARCHITECTURE Period of Significance: 1957-1973 Significant Dates:
+National Park Service / National Register of Historic Places Registration For NPS Form 10-900 m OMB No. 1024-0018 Simpson's Florist Name of Property Morgan, AL County and State remain unchanged.
+1 The interior changes have been minimal area, new flooring, and the contemporary cash counter.
+The of the storefront, interior divisions in the workroom, and include flower stem cutters remain.
+The front window glazing vandalism during the 1990s.
+2 e interior layout, original wood ceiling in the public portion leed even the original workroom tables complete with large 8.
+Statement of Significance Applicable National Register Criteria: (Mark "x" in one or more I boxes for the criteria qualifying the property for National Register listing) X A. Property is associated with events that have made a signific cant contribution to the broad patterns of our history.
+B. Property is associated with the lives of persons significant i n our past. period, or method of construction or represents the work of a master, ant and distinguishable entity whose components lack individual D. Property has yielded, or is likely to yield, information import ant in prehistory or history.
+Criteria Considerations: (mark "x" in all the boxes that apply) A. Owned by a religious institution or used for religious purpose B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance within the Areas of Significance: (enter categories from instructions) COMMERCE ARCHITECTURE Period of Significance: 1957-1973 Significant Dates: